ncatlab/nlab-content/pages/8/1/9/4/4918/content.md

-Martin Hyland is Professor in Mathematical Logic in the University of Cambridge, and is a Fellow of King's College, Cambridge.
+John Martin Elliott Hyland is Professor in Mathematical Logic in the University of Cambridge, and is a Fellow of King's College, Cambridge.
 Hyland is  known for work on the effective topos (within topos theory), on the lambda-calculus and on game semantics.

 His  main research interests are in the following.